ide/react-native-button/README.md

 # react-native-button
-A button for React apps
+A button for apps made with react-native.

 # Usage